Daph1986/Postfly-business-card-creator/TESTING.md

 <img src="assets/images/testing_images/preview_bug1.jpeg" alt="Preview bug 1" width="26%" height="26%"> <br>
 This was solved by changing the row into a container and giving it this CSS code:
 ```
-#center {
+#center-template {
   width: 100%;
-  height: 440px;
+  height: 200px;
+  display: -webkit-box;
+  display: -ms-flexbox;
   display: flex;
+  -webkit-box-pack: center;
+  -ms-flex-pack: center;
   justify-content: center;
 }
 ```
 But then a strip of the background color on the bottom of preview got visible. <br>
 <img src="assets/images/testing_images/preview_bug2.jpeg" alt="Preview bug 2" width="25%" height="25%">
 <img src="assets/images/testing_images/preview_bug3.jpeg" alt="Preview bug 3" width="25%" height="25%"> <br>
-This was fixed by combining the existing JavaScript functions for selectSize, setDimensions and makeCanvasLarge into the selectSize function.
+This was first fixed by combining the existing JavaScript functions for selectSize, setDimensions and makeCanvasLarge into the selectSize function.

 ```
 function selectSize(element) {